Partially Observable Szilard Engines: Thermodynamic efficiency of engines with optimal memories

 It shows that as the tilt in the geometry increases, information processing becomes a more dominant factor in reducing thermodynamic efficiency.

-For the geometry with the smallest tilt, at $\tau=2$, a two state memory can be found with small irrelevance ratio of approximately $I_{\rm irrel}/I_{\rm rel} = 0.02$ (see inset of Fig. \ref{Irrel/Rel}).
+For the geometry with the smallest tilt, at $\tau=2$, a two state memory can be found with small irrelevance ratio of approximately $I_{\rm irrel}/I_{\rm rel} = 0.02$ (see inset of figure \ref{Irrel/Rel}).
 As $\tau$ increases to 10, the irrelevance ratio of the corresponding optimal memory increases to approximately 0.07.
-In this $\tau$ regime, the inverse dependence on $\tau$ dominates the relative efficiency reduction (Fig. \ref{Eta}).
-In comparison, for the diagonally tilted geometry, at $\tau=2$, summarizing nothing at all is the best strategy, which does not allow for any work extraction, and only starting at $\tau \gtrsim 3$, do we see a phase transition to a two state memory, with irrelevance ratio of approximately 2, and a relative reduction from Carnot efficiency of nearly 100\% (Fig. \ref{Eta}).
-At $\tau=10$, the optimal memory has an irrelevance ratio of almost 4, and as a result, the engine efficiency is still reduced by over 40\%, in relative terms (Fig. \ref{Eta}).
+In this $\tau$ regime, the inverse dependence on $\tau$ dominates the relative efficiency reduction (figure \ref{Eta}).
+In comparison, for the diagonally tilted geometry, at $\tau=2$, summarizing nothing at all is the best strategy, which does not allow for any work extraction, and only starting at $\tau \gtrsim 3$, do we see a phase transition to a two state memory, with irrelevance ratio of approximately 2, and a relative reduction from Carnot efficiency of nearly 100\% (figure \ref{Eta}).
+At $\tau=10$, the optimal memory has an irrelevance ratio of almost 4, and as a result, the engine efficiency is still reduced by over 40\%, in relative terms (figure \ref{Eta}).